 Figure 10.
-The Parameter Review tab of the CSN Data Explorer webapp showing the sulfur concentrations for the entire CSN.
+The Parameter Review tab of the CSN Data web app showing the sulfur concentrations for the entire CSN.
 Sites ordered from west to east on the x-axis and designated by the AQS Site ID.
 The blue points represent the data for the month selected while the tops of the gray box and whisker indicate historical 90th and 99th percentiles, respectively.

 Figure 11.
-The Cr/Ni Review tab of the CSN Data webapp visualizes the two ratio tests used in the Chromium/Nickel contamination criteria with a line at the limiting Chromium concentration.
+The Cr/Ni Review tab of the CSN Data web app visualizes the two ratio tests used in the Chromium/Nickel contamination criteria with a line at the limiting Chromium concentration.
 Filters meeting the criteria are highlighted in green.
 Clicking on a point will display a time series of the three species used in the criteria.

 Figure 12.
-The Network Review tab of the CSN Data webapp visualizes the comparisons of cross-filter species and unique analysis detection methods.
-Plots include: S/SO4, Non-Soil K/K+, Cl/Cl- and OCTR/OCTT.
+The Network Review tab of the CSN Data web app visualizes the comparisons of cross-filter species and unique analysis detection methods.
+Plots include: S/SO4, Non-Soil K/K+, Cl/Cl-, OCTR/OCTT, and fAbs/EC.

-The data and plots available to review in the CSN Status Explorer webapp has been described earlier in this section relating to Level 0 validation.
+The data and plots available to review in the CSN Network Status web app have been described earlier in this section relating to Level 0 validation.